 Engage Nova Scotia (ENS) is a not-for-profit organization based in Halifax, Nova Scotia who is fostering a network of change-makers in Nova Scotia.
-ENS and a collaborative of government, business, institutions, the voluntary sector and engaged citizens have spearheaded a massive effort to research and improve the quality of life of all Nova Scotians.
+ENS and a collaborative of government, business, institutions (including Nova Scotia Community College), the voluntary sector and engaged citizens have spearheaded a massive effort to research and improve the quality of life of all Nova Scotians.
 Known as the Nova Scotia Quality of Life Initiative, in partnership with the CIW, it released a Nova Scotia Quality of Life Index Report in 2018 and is currently working with the CIW in 2019 on a province-wide Nova Scotia Community Wellbeing Survey.

 The Nova Scotia Quality of Life Initiative was launched by ENS to advance a shared framework for measuring and improving the daily lives of everyday Nova Scotians (1).
 It is hoped that The Nova Scotia Quality of Life Index Report published in 2018 and the subsequent reports produced from the results of the Nova Scotia Quality of Life Survey in 2019 will offer new perspectives and prompt action to improve the overall wellbeing of all residents of Nova Scotia, across economic, environmental, and cultural lines.